Race Format

 Rules

 - You are responsible for gathering your own raft materials and transporting them to and from the race start.
-Transportation for rafters and rafts will be provided from the finish back to the start.
+Transportation for rafts/racers WILL be provided back to the start.

 - Raft materials allowed: